tensorpack/tensorpack/examples/FasterRCNN/README.md

 ```
 ./train.py --load /path/to/ImageNet-ResNet50.npz
 ```
-The code is only for training with 1, 2, 4 or 8 GPUs.
+The code is only valid for training with 1, 2, 4 or 8 GPUs.
-Otherwise, you probably need different hyperparameters for the same performance.
+Not training with 8 GPUs may result in different performance from the table below.

 Predict on an image (and show output in a window):
 ```